CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/batch-traceability/overview.md

 ## Start Points for Function Opening

-You can reach ProcessForce Batch Traceability 360 by:
+You can reach CompuTec ProcessForce Batch Traceability 360 by:

 - CompuTec AppEngine launchpad
 - Modules Menu (check the path below)